ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

     - [Private Event](https://code.cs.umanitoba.ca/3350-winter-2021-a03/Team-7/-/issues/34)

 #### Why were they re-prioritized?
-They have been reprioritized to FUTURE iterations as we do not have enough time and that our initial time estimates were way off on most of our Features which led to technical debt and pushing some features to future iterations as well as the features needed further refined and broken down into smaller more components that we can work.
+They have been reprioritized to FUTURE iterations as we do not have enough time and that our initial time estimates were way off on most of our features which led to technical debt and pushing some features to future iterations as well as the features needed further refined and broken down into smaller more components that we can work.

 #### When were they Re-prioritized
 They have been reprioritized near the end of Iteration 3 since we now know that we would not have enough time to implement and develop working products for these features.